-As of March 31, 2022, we had approximately \$3.0 billion of debt maturing within the next 12 months, including (i) \$1.7 billion of short-term borrowings under our commercial paper program (net of related discount on issuance); (ii) \$645 million of tax-exempt bonds with term interest rate periods that expire within the next 12 months, which is prior to their scheduled maturities; (iii) \$500 million of 2.9% senior notes that mature in September 2022 and (iv) \$180 million of other debt with scheduled maturities within the next 12 months, including \$71 million of tax-exempt bonds.
-As of March 31, 2022, we have classified \$2.6 billion of debt maturing in the next 12 months as long-term because we have the intent and ability to refinance these borrowings on a long-term basis as supported by the forecasted available capacity under our \$3.5 billion long-term U.S. and Canadian revolving credit facility ("\$3.5 billion revolving credit facility"), as discussed below.
-The remaining \$435 million of debt maturing in the next 12 months is classified as current obligations.
+As of September 30, 2022, we had approximately \$2.2 billion of debt maturing within the next 12 months, including (i) \$839 million of short-term borrowings under our commercial paper program (net of related discount on issuance); (ii) \$625 million of tax-exempt bonds with term interest rate periods that expire within the next 12 months, which is prior to their scheduled maturities; (iii) \$500 million of 2.4% senior notes that mature in May 2023 and (iv) \$258 million of other debt with scheduled maturities within the next 12 months, including \$136 million of tax-exempt bonds.
+As of September 30, 2022, we have classified \$2.0 billion of debt maturing in the next 12 months as long-term because we have the intent and ability to refinance these borrowings on a long-term basis as supported by the forecasted available capacity under our \$3.5 billion long-term U.S. and Canadian revolving credit facility ("\$3.5 billion revolving credit facility"), as discussed below.
+The remaining \$258 million of debt maturing in the next 12 months is classified as current obligations.

-As of March 31, 2022, we also had \$54 million of variable-rate tax-exempt bonds with long-term scheduled maturities supported by letters of credit under our \$3.5 billion revolving credit facility.
+Additionally, as of September 30, 2022, we also had \$54 million of variable-rate tax-exempt bonds with long-term scheduled maturities that are supported by letters of credit under our \$3.5 billion revolving credit facility.
 The interest rates on our variable-rate tax-exempt bonds reset on a weekly basis through a remarketing process.
-All recent tax-exempt bond remarketings have successfully placed Company bonds with investors at market-driven rates and we currently expect future remarketings to be successful.
-However, if the remarketing agent is unable to remarket our bonds, the remarketing agent can put the bonds to us.
+All recent variable-rate tax-exempt bond remarketing agent is unable to remarket our bonds, the remarketing agent can put the bonds to us.
 In the event of a failed remarketing, we have the availability under our \$3.5 billion revolving credit facility to fund these bonds until they are remarketed successfully.
-Accordingly, we have classified the \$54 million of variable-rate tax-exempt bonds with maturities of more than one year as long-term in our Condensed Consolidated Balance Sheet as of March 31, 2022.
+Accordingly, we have classified the \$54 million of variable-rate tax-exempt bonds with maturities of more than one year as long-term in our Condensed Consolidated Balance Sheet.